-You see, our rationale is that firms need to be continuously working on their forecast, it can’t be a one and done exercise.
+Firms need to be continuously working on their forecast.
+It can’t be a one and done exercise.
 By treating a forecast as a verb, you’re constantly taking action towards achieving your goals.
 At Planifi, we always use forecast as a verb.
 Plan.
 Manage.
 Forecast.

 So, how can architecture and engineering firms forecast successfully?
 Well, in most cases, firms rely on their most senior members for forecasting and projections.
 Senior leadership has the most industry knowledge, understanding of their firm, and of their projects.

-Now often times, leadership will use their “gut instinct” as a substitute for data, and they may achieve success for a while.
-However, “gut instinct” without current, accurate data is a problem waiting to happen.
+Now often times, leadership will use rely on “gut instinct” as a substitute for data, and that may work for a while.
+However, “gut instinct” without current, accurate data is a catastrophe waiting to happen.

-As an example, after living in the Chicago area for 20 years you can probably get around easily without paper or digital maps.
+For example, after living in Chicago for 20 years you can probably get around easily without paper or digital maps.
 By instinct, you know the best way to go.
-However, your instinct or memory won’t tell you where there is a traffic jam or where this new construction.
+However, your instinct or memory won’t tell you where there is a traffic jam or new construction.
 Nowadays, to successfully navigate the streets of Chicago, you need current, actionable data from applications like Waze or Google Maps.

 Now, take that same thought process and apply it to your firm.
-With modern technology available from companies like Planifi and others, wouldn’t you rather make decisions based on current, acccurate information?
+With modern technology available from companies like Planifi, shouldn’t you know when traffic jams are coming up for your project deadlines and deliverables?

 Here are some tips to help you and your firm forecast your success: